angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 TO
 :::

-Assuming you had a cantrip ready to _dig_ into the pile, you can use it to try and use it to either pre-emptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.
+Assuming you had a cantrip ready to _dig_ into the pile, you can use it to either pre-emptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.

-You can also utilise tools like the cycling effects to just not cast three spells.
+You can also utilize tools like the cycling effects to just not cast three spells.
 If you suspect a Mindbreak Trap in the opponent's hand, with three lands available on the following turn you can go Dark Ritual into Doomsday and pass the turn building the following: